 This difference in ruggedness of construction and heaviness of armament is nicely presented in the movie “Master and Commander” for those interested.

 Then, there was another change of plan.
-At present, the concept is to present the model finished on one side as the vessel might have looked at launch with the other side incomplete, showing the timbering for decks but not the planking and so forth.
-This concept, naturally, got out of hand, and the present plan is to build as planned for the nearly finished side, but the other side will be a shipyard diorama, with about 100+ figures showing the many processes involved in building such a ship.
-From pit-sawing, to blacksmithing, through carving, caulking and painting.
+I decided to model the ship on the ways at launch.
+I planned to finish of one side with paint and some of the furniture and equipment that might be aboard at launch, but leave the other side unfinished and under construction as it might appear at a ship yard of the time.
+This concept, naturally, got out of hand pretty quickly, and the model ended up as planned for the nearly finished side, but the shipyard side became a diorama, with about 50+ figures showing the processes involved in building such a ship.
+From pit-sawing, to blacksmithing, through carving, and painting.